Statement on the Explore Your Nevada Initiative

 During his State of the State address on January 17, 2017, Governor Brian Sandoval unveiled the Explore Your Nevada initiative and announced two major elements of this initiative: the unprecedented donation of three historic Nevada properties that will become part of the Nevada State Park system and be known collectively as the Walker River State Recreation Area, as well as plans for a new state park in Clark County that will be called Tule Springs State Park.

 “I believe the acquisition of these historic ranches is a generational opportunity for Nevada.
 The recreational opportunities on the ranch land and along the East Walker River are phenomenal,” Sandoval added.
-“The new Tule Springs National Park in North Las Vegas is rich with ice age fossils and great opportunities to learn about prehistoric Nevada.”
+“The new Tule Springs State Park in North Las Vegas is rich with ice age fossils and great opportunities to learn about prehistoric Nevada.”

 The Walker River State Recreation Area will be established on property donated to the State by the Walker Basin Restoration Program.
 The new recreation area will be comprised of 28 miles of river corridor on the East Walker River and the property associated with the former Pitchfork, Rafter 7 and Flying M Ranches.
 The former Flying M and Rafter 7 are contiguous ranches and the Pitchfork ranch is approximately twelve miles downstream from the northern end of Rafter 7.
 The donated properties were acquired as part of the Program’s effort to secure water for Walker Lake while protecting agricultural and watershed interests.
 Walker Lake, located at the downstream end of the Walker Basin, has experienced a significant decline in elevation since the 1850s.